hahohe1892/Frank_thk_inv/README.md

 ---
 ## Thickness Inversion

-The glacier thickness inversion is performed by the script `Inversion/topg_inv.py`, which is a module of the Instructed Glacier Model (IGM; Jouvet and Cordonnier, 2023).
+The glacier thickness inversion is performed by the script `Inversion/code/topg_inv.py`, which is a module of the Instructed Glacier Model (IGM; Jouvet and Cordonnier, 2023).
 For this study, [IGMv2.2.1](https://github.com/instructed-glacier-model/igm/releases/tag/v2.2.1) was used.

 - Installation instructions: [IGM Wiki  Installation](https://github.com/instructed-glacier-model/igm/wiki/1.-Installation)
 - Running instructions: [IGM Wiki  Running IGM](https://github.com/instructed-glacier-model/igm/wiki/3.-Runing-IGM)

 Beyond IGM and its dependencies, the Bayesian calibration requires the [bayesian-optimization package](https://github.com/bayesian-optimization/BayesianOptimization) (Nogueira, 2014) to be installed.
-The script `prepro.py` handles preprocessing and is also a module of IGM, while `loop_script.sh` is a bash script to do the inversion for several glaciers sequentially.
+The script `Inversion/code/prepro.py` handles preprocessing and is also a module of IGM, while `Inversion/code/loop_script.sh` is a bash script to do the inversion for several glaciers sequentially.

-The script `optimizer.py` is a wrapper that perfoms Bayesian calibration of model parameters for a set of glaciers by iteratively running the thickness inversion and minimizing a cost function.
+The script `Inversion/code/optimizer.py` is a wrapper that perfoms Bayesian calibration of model parameters for a set of glaciers by iteratively running the thickness inversion and minimizing a cost function.
 The cost function is eq.
 (4) in Frank et al. (2025).
 To run the example provided, follow these steps:

 After successful installation of IGM and `bayesian-optimization`, navigate to `Inversion/code`.
 The necessary input data for five Greenlandic glaciers with thickness observations is prepared and stored under `Inversion/Input_data`.
 Fixed model parameters are defined in `Inversion/code/params.json`.